-During 8 years, we have accomplished dozens of custom software projects.
+For many years, we have accomplished dozens of custom software projects.
 Within these years, we also processed thousands of change requests from our clients.
 Frequent changes are the reality of every project.
-They hurt all the stakeholders: customers, vendors, developers, project managers.
+They hurt all the stakeholders: customers, vendors, developers, and project managers.
 A lot of companies are trying to avoid change requests, but the fact is that they still occur.

-Every software vendor has its procedure for change requests management.
-We want to tell you how it works in general and how it works in Diceus, in particular.
+Every software vendor has its procedure for change request management.
+We want to tell you how it works in general and how it works in DICEUS, in particular.

 Our VP of Engineering, Yuri Karpenko, has kindly agreed to tell us how to manage change requests appropriately.
 With over 25 years of experience in project management, he knows everything about change requests and their effects on the project’s scope, budget, and timeline.
 Below he explains how it works.